objecthub/swift-lisppad-ios/LispPad/Resources/Documentation/Libraries/(lispkit prolog).md

 ### Preserving variables

 Schelog lets the user protect a term with variables from unification by allowing that term to be treated as a completely bound object.
-The predicates provided for this purpose are `%freeze`, `%melt`, `%melt‑new`, and `%copy`.
+The predicates provided for this purpose are `%freeze`, `%melt`, `%melt-new`, and `%copy`.

 The goal